Reflect. Collaborate. Transform.

 Teacher Leader Endorsement

-The Teacher Leader Endorsement (only) program builds upon one’s own classroom experience, knowledge, and skills to further develop leadership and mentoring capacity that may be used in school or district-wide.
-Students must have a master’s degree from a regionally accredited university and hold a current Illinois teaching license.
+The Teacher Leader Endorsement (only) program builds upon one’s own classroom experience, knowledge, and skills to further develop leadership and mentoring capacity that may be used in school or district-wide (but not in the capacity of a school principal).
+Students must have a Master’s degree from a regionally accredited university and hold a current Illinois teaching license.
 The program builds leadership skills by using research and data to improve educational outcomes, by increasing digital literacy and learning, and by fostering collaborative relationships within the school and community.
+These leadership skills will help to promote the understanding of diverse student populations in schools so as to develop personal and school-wide success that will ultimately improve the classroom, curriculum, student learning, and school culture.

 Students complete the endorsement in 15 credit hours of coursework within three semesters.